DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/engineers-teach-physics.md

 subject: physics
 title_paragraph: |-
   <p>
-  If you're an engineer or material scientist, an engineers teach physics initial teacher training course could be a great start to your teaching journey.
+  If you're an engineer or material scientist, an Engineers teach physics initial teacher training course could be a great start to your teaching journey.
 By getting into the classroom, you could use your skills and passion to inspire the next generation.
   </p>
   <p>Tax-free bursaries of $bursaries_postgraduate_physics$ or scholarships of $scholarships_physics$ are available for eligible trainee physics teachers.</p>